squigglesql/squigglesql/README.md

 }
 ```

-Selection query of complex OrderItem instance in OrderDao is still consistently easy:
+The selection query of a complex OrderItem instance in OrderDao is still consistently easy:

 ```java
 import static com.github.squigglesql.squigglesql.criteria.MatchCriteria.*;